-Moreover, a novel configurable checkerboard tiling strategy is proposed which incorporates element-based parallelism (EP) and vector-based parallelism (VP) to boost inference throughput, as shown in Fig. 3.
-To support EP and VP, a new HW architecture that supports hybrid kernels is proposed, which combines multiplier-adder-tree and multiply-accumulate architectures.
-The architecture deploying many parallel multipliers followed by a large balanced adder tree is commonly used in FPGA-based RNN/LSTM accelerators [4], [6], [7], [13].
+Moreover, a novel configurable checkerboard tiling strategy is proposed which incorporates Element-based Parallelism (EP) and Vector-based Parallelism (VP) to boost inference throughput, as shown in Fig. 3.
+To support EP and VP, a new hardware architecture that supports hybrid kernels is proposed which combines multiplier-adder-tree and multiplyaccumulate architectures.
+The architecture deploying many parallel multipliers followed by a large balanced adder-tree is commonly used in FPGA-based RNN/LSTM accelerators [4], [6], [7], [13].
 These designs are based on row-wise MVM.
-To support MVM column-wise processing, our design deploys many parallel multipliers followed by accumulators, as shown in Fig. 2(b).
-Furthermore, unlike our previous work [14] which is based on a fixed-size tiling approach, this work proposes a configurable tiling technique that supports various configurations of EP and VP to further improve the performance since different sizes of RNN models prefer different configurations of (EP, VP), as shown in Fig. 3.
+To support MVM column-wise processing, our design deploys many parallel multipliers followed by accumulators, as shown in Fig. 2b.
+Furthermore, unlike our previous work [14] which is based on a fixed-size tiling approach, this work proposes a configurable tiling technique that supports various configurations of EP and VP to further improve the performance since different sizes of RNN models prefer different configurations of (EP, VP), as shown in Fig. 3

-Our results indicate that the proposed acceleration architecture is not only the fastest compared to the state of the art for a large LSTM model, but also much more suitable for a wide range of RNN models in terms of complexity.
+Our results indicate that the proposed acceleration architecture is not only the fastest compared to the state-of-the-art for a large LSTM model, but also much more suitable for a wider-range of RNN models in terms of complexity.
 Hence, it performs much better for RNN models with different sizes as shown in Fig. 1.
-We make the following contributions.
+We make the following contributions:

-- Novel column-wise MVMs for RNNs to eliminate data dependencies, increasing the HW utilization and system throughput. - 2) A flexible checkerboard tiling strategy supporting EP and VP to exploit the available parallelism while increasing HW utilization and scalability.
-Besides, the (EP, VP) parameter space is comprehensively explored. - A latency-hiding HW architecture with novel hybrid kernels and configurable adder-tree tail (CAT) units to support the proposed optimizations. - 4) Experimental evaluation of the proposed approach and HW architecture, showing performance improvement of 3.7-14.8 times over state-of-the-art FPGA-based LSTM designs [6], [7], [15], with the highest HW utilization among them.
+- Novel column-wise MVMs for RNNs to eliminate data dependencies, increasing the hardware utilization and system throughput. - A flexible checkerboard tiling strategy supporting EP and VP to exploit the available parallelism while increasing hardware utilization and scalability.
+Besides, the (EP, VP) parameter space is comprehensively explored. - A latency-hiding hardware architecture with novel hybrid kernels and Configurable Adder-tree Tail (CAT) units to support the proposed optimizations. - Experimental evaluation of the proposed approach and hardware architecture, showing performance improvement of 3.7 to 14.8 times over state-of-the-art FPGA-based LSTM designs [6], [7], [15], with the highest hardware utilization among them.

-Relationship to Prior Publication: This article extends our previous work in [14], which covers a medium-scale design with a fixed EP and VP configuration, limiting the exploitation of parallelism and diversity in RNN applications.
-Moreover, the requirements to achieve high HW utilization for a small LSTM workload and a large LSTM workload are different.
-The choice of the mapping is highly dependent on the detailed layer shape, and a fixed mapping is not ideal for different models or even different layers of a model.
+Relationship to Prior Publication: This paper extends our previous work in [14], which covers a medium-scale design with a fixed EP and VP configuration, limiting the exploitation of parallelism and diversity in RNN applications.
+Moreover, the requirements to achieve high hardware utilization for a small LSTM workload and a large LSTM workload are different.
+The choice of the mapping are highly dependent on the detailed layer shape, and a fixed mapping is not ideal for different models or even different layers of a model.
 This issue becomes severe when the number of PEs is large.
-An additional contribution of this article is a runtime configurable tiling strategy which supports various sets of EP and VP, along with novel CAT units, addressing the limitation described above.
+An additional contribution of this paper is a runtime configurable tiling strategy which supports various sets of EP and VP, along with novel Configurable Adder-tree Tail (CAT) units, addressing the limitation described above.
 Besides, an extensive design space exploration is performed to identify favorable tiling block sizes for RNN models.
-Our approach can benefit a large-scale design involving 65 536 PEs, which has four times more PEs than our previous design [14], while still achieving high run-time HW utilization with the same benchmarks.
-Furthermore, additional information about the HW architecture and related work is included to provide a more detailed comparison.
+Our approach can benefit a large-scale design involving 65,536 PEs, which has four times more PEs than our previous design [14], while still achieving high run-time hardware utilization with the same benchmarks.
+Furthermore, additional information about the hardware architecture and related work is included to provide a more detailed comparison.
 These optimizations lead to significant throughput increase and latency reduction over the previous design [14].